BenJam/catchessgame/index.md

 background: 'assets/img/kittehs.png'
 ---

 The latest boardgame from Con Gas Games, launching on Kickstarter in May/Jun.
-If you'd like us to email you when the project is live fill in the [contact form](/contact).
+In the meantime we'll be blogging about the game's progress as well as talking about the broader subject of boardgame design: